wollomatic/socket-proxy/README.md

 ### all parameters and environment variables

+socket-proxy can be configured via command line parameters or via environment variables.
+If both command line parameter and environment variables are set, the environment variable will be ignored.

 | Parameter            | Environment Variable    | Default Value          | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 |----------------------|-------------------------|------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `-allowfrom`         | `SP_ALLOWFROM`          | `127.0.0.1/32`         | Specifies the IP addresses of the clients or the hostname of one specific client allowed to connect to the proxy.
 The default value is `127.0.0.1/32`, which means only localhost is allowed.
 This default configuration may not be useful in most cases, but it is because of a secure-by-default design.
 To allow all IPv4 addresses, set `-allowfrom=0.0.0.0/0`.
 Alternatively, hostnames (comma-separated) can be set, for example `-allowfrom=traefik`, or `-allowfrom=traefik,dozzle`.
 Please remember that socket-proxy should never be exposed to a public network, regardless of this extra security layer. |